nichangyuan/ML-DL/Deep Learning/NLP/Job Recommendation/README.md

 **RESULT:DATA ENGINEER with a probability of 84.425%**

-**INPUT: **<br>
+**INPUT: **
-Python, Numpy, Scipy, Scikit-Learn, Pandas, Matplotlib, Seaborn, Tensorflow, Keras.
+Python, Numpy, Scipy, Scikit-Learn, Pandas, Matplotlib, Seaborn, Tensorflow, Keras.<br>
-Machine Learning and Deep Learning, A/B test, Flask, PySpark, Google Colab, Google Cloud Platform.<br>
+Machine Learning and Deep Learning, A/B test, Flask, PySpark, Google Colab, Google Cloud Platform.

 **RESULT: DATA SCIENTIST with a probability of 100.0%**